tanho63/tanho.ca/content/posts/2020-09-22_advr-learnings/index.md

 ---
-title: "Things I Learned From Advanced R"
+title: "DSLC Slack: Things I Learned From Advanced R Book Club"
 date: 2020-09-22
 summary: A non-exhaustive list of things I learned from each of the sections of Advanced R while participating in R4DS Slack's Advanced R Book Club.
 tags:
+  - dslc-slack
   - r
-  - dslc-slack
 aliases: /advr-learnings
 ---